PeteGillin/pete-docs/slides/async/slides.md

 ---

-Once it has invoked the async method, the calling thread is freed up to handle the next request.
+Once execution has been transferred to another thread, the calling thread is freed up to handle the next request.

 ---

-## Thread... or threads?
+## Hang on: Thread... or threads?

 - Async APIs make it easy to do multiple blocking calls in parallel.
 - Example: If joining results from two backends, make both calls in parallel.